devxoul/CocoaSeeds/README.md

 end
 ```

 Can you guess what each line does?
-Seedfiles have only basic information about the third party libraries.
+It has basic information about the third party libraries.

 Each line in a Seedfile consists of three parts: source, tag, and files.
 Let's look at the second line of the previous sample.